KonnexionsGmbH/db_seeder/README.md

 Using the Konnexions development docker image from DockerHub (see [here](https://hub.docker.com/repository/docker/konnexionsgmbh/kxn_dev)) saves the effort of installing the latest Java version.
 To run `db_seeder`, only the libraries in the `lib` directory and the appropriate batch script of `run_db_seeder` are required.
 All parameters used in `db_seeder` can be adjusted in the batch script to suit your needs.

+The `run_db_seeder_setup_dbms` batch script can be used to create a suitable DBMS environment based on Docker images for test purposes.

 ### 4.1 Control Parameters - Basics